 The postseason honors for the Fayetteville State volleyball team continue to roll in as head coach Reeshemah Johnson was named the CIAA Coach of the Year on Thursday evening during the Volleyball Championship Banquet held at the Crowne Plaza Hampton-Marina.

-She led Fayetteville State to a CIAA Southern Division championship in 2011 after going 20-13 overall and 13-3 in the conference.
-That followed a 2010 season in which FSU posted a 15-8 overall record and 12-4 in CIAA play.
+In 2011, she led FSU to a CIAA Southern Division championship after 20-13 overall and 13-3 in the conference.
+That followed a 2010 season in which Fayetteville State posted a 15-8 record overall and 12-4 mark in CIAA play.